HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/ofba.md

 # Extensions used to open the Microsoft Office in OFBA

 Here are the file formats often used by various applications within the Microsoft Office suite and Office 365 apps.
-Office Form-Based Authentication can access these file types through the Domino REST API to open and modify office documents.
+Office Forms Based Authentication can access these file types through the Domino REST API to open and modify office documents.

 ## Generic